 How to access a shared mailbox on mobile devices

-Accessing shared mailbox on mobile devices can be achieved in the same way as on PCs if you use a mobile browser (tested on Chrome) to access Outlook on the Web.
+Accessing shared mailbox on mobile devices can be achieved in the same way as on PCs if you use a mobile browser (tested on Chrome) to access Outlook on the web.
 You might need to open the browser’s settings to request desktop site of the website and add the shared mailbox using the method described above.
 After that, you can go back to the mobile version and the previously added mailbox will remain.

-As for now, mobile Outlook Apps do not support opening shared mailboxes.
-It means that you can either use the method above or configure a native mail app manually, with the following details (To access those settings you need to go to your device’s settings screen and add a new email account):
+As for now, mobile Outlook apps do not support opening shared mailboxes.
+It means that you can either use the method above or configure a native mail app manually, with the following details (to access those settings, you need to go to your device’s settings screen and add a new email account):

 - Email: shared mailbox address, e.g. [email protected]